145. Additional VA Requirements: Recruitment and Consent

 Recruitment for non-VA Research

-- To improve veterans’ access to non-VA research, advertisements for research not conducted at a VA facility may be posted, provided facility director ensures there is a formal process to review and approve recruiting documents, flyers, and advertisements prior to being posted or distributed.
+- To improve veterans’ access to non-VA research, advertisements for research not conducted at a VA facility may be posted, provided the facility director ensures there is a formal process to review and approve recruiting documents, flyers, and advertisements prior to being posted or distributed.

 - A VA facility may not use Facebook as a method of advertising non-VA studies.